mikemag/MonkeyCAM/docs/Configuration_Guide.md

 "insert rim depth": `number`

-The depth, in inches, of the outter edge of the insert holes.
+The depth, in inches, of the outer edge of the insert holes.

 #### Insert Rim Diameter